stefanrueger/urboot/docs/makeoptions.md

  - `VBL=<0|1|2|3> [VBL_VECT_NUM=<num>]`

-   This option is valid for parts that do not have a `UDPI` interface.
+   This option is valid for parts that do not have a `UPDI` interface.
 It determines whether or not a vector bootloader is generated.
 The default for this option is `VBL=0` for devices that have hardware boot section support.